 A peek behind the scenes at various US states provides insight into the new regulation and policy intentions, but federal legislative bill H.R.
-6913 focuses attention on more fundamental questions.116 What is blockchain?
+6913 focuses attention on more fundamental questions.
+He Blockchain?
 The Blockchain Promotion Act of 2018 submitted in the House of Representatives on 26 September 2018 aims to bring stakeholders together in order to develop a common definition of blockchain.
 The next question concerns the US economy.
 Opportunities must be identified and innovation promoted, according to the draft bill.
-Legislation which is intended on the one hand to be a national, inwardly-focused marketing means and which on the other has a more substantive approach.117
+Legislation which is intended on the one hand to be a national, inwardly-focused marketing means and which on the other has a more substantive approach.
+The intended on the other has a more substantive approach.